uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     You need to start looking at the current state of mind behind a certain thought in order to see when it's rooted in delusion/distraction, and not assume that thoughts about the past or about the future, or about things that are elsewhere instead of "here," can be delusional in themselves.
 Those can never be anything but present thoughts in the present situation, and are to an extent inevitable.

     So don't worry about the content of the thoughts, and instead worry about whether a thought about anything becomes so captivating and absorbing that you lose the peripheral awareness that "this is a present thought in the present situation."
 Such a thought is a delusional thought (because the state of mind is clearly one of obsession with it, i.e., one or another hindrance, and thus clarity is automatically obstructed and there is a loss of perspective).
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1jagkak/discerning_unwholesome_intentions_behind/mi81en5/)** _2025-03-17 07:12:43 *(in reply to a comment not included)*:

+    It seems like you're overthinking it and trying to systematize different teachings that use different paradigms (to explain the same thing).

+    The first thing to do would be not to take for granted the pressure to figure out what you need to do, since what you need to do is not act out of pressure.
+Remind yourself of the danger and suffering in acting out of a hindrance (in this case doubt), and don't continue attending to the thoughts that it pressures you towards.

+    Then you let the mind off the hook while still staying watchful.
+You have to let it go because, for now, there is no problem.
+It doesn't make sense to forcefully pin down an animal when it's not misbehaving at the moment.

+    At some unknown point in time later—it doesn't matter how long; it could be a few minutes, or more, or less—you will realize that you fell under the grip of a hindrance again.
+Maybe the same one, maybe another; what matters is that the same background pressure is back, not the content of the thoughts.
+Then you remind yourself of the danger and suffering in acting out of a hindrance again, and put aside those thoughts (even though their content was not the problem, they were rooted in the pressure).

+    As you keep doing that, that pressure will begin to return less and less, until eventually there is not even a possibility for pressure or suffering underlying your thinking, regardless of what you think about.
+Not because you're being careful.
+And that's when the hindrances are gone for the time being.
+And then "peripheral awareness" will be effortless, and whatever context or phenomenon you try to discern will be seen rightly without distortion or abstract theorizing.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1jagkak/discerning_unwholesome_intentions_behind/miqqjqt/)** _2025-03-20 03:58:32 *(in reply to a comment not included)*:

+    >Twice a month, I review my practice, reexamine the teachings, and question myself trying to be honest.
+Then, I actively engage with the underlying doubts about the practice, including "to figure out what you need to do".

+    That sounds like a good strategy.

 ---